Operator NotesPersonal Ai AgentAi Operating System

 If the recommendations improve, the model did not get smarter.
 The operating system did.

 For the setup layer behind this kind of loop, start with the Personal AI Agent Setup Guide.
+If you want the reusable contract, use the Personal Agent Operating Loop Template.
 If you already have a first agent running, the first-week maintenance routine shows how to turn usage into durable context instead of a pile of chat history.